elileka/personal_website/content/author/admin/_index.md

 +++

+I am an independent scientist, working under the name ELKMO.
+My clients include the [Steinegger lab] (https://steineggerlab.com/en/) at Seoul National University.

-I was a postdoc with [Dr. Johannes Söding] (https://www.mpibpc.mpg.de/soeding) at the Quantitative and Computational Biology group at MPIBPC.
-I develop tools for the analysis of eukaryotic metagenomic data.
+Before that I was a postdoc with [Dr. Johannes Söding] (https://www.mpibpc.mpg.de/soeding) at the Quantitative and Computational Biology group at MPIBPC, where I developed tools for the analysis of eukaryotic metagenomic data.

 Before that, I did my PhD at the departments of [Cell Research & Immunology] (https://en-lifesci.tau.ac.il/cell_research_immunology) and [Molecular Biology & Ecology of Plants] (https://en-lifesci.tau.ac.il/plant_sciences) at TAU under the joint supervision of [Prof. Tal Pupko] (https://m.tau.ac.il/~talp/) and [Prof. Itay Mayrose] (https://www.tau.ac.il/~itaymay/).
 My work focused on statistical techniques in molecular evolution.